 8.a.
-General Information

-Do you have any contracted management costs to report?
+General Information Do you have any contracted management costs to report?
 Note: Related-party management expenses must be reported as central office expenses.
-Y es - Non-Re ated Party Yes - Related Party 💿 Yes - Both Non-Related Party and Related Party 💿 No Do you have any asset or operations related self-insurance expenses to report on this cost report?
-Yes No Were any supplies or non-depreciable equipment purchased or leased from a related party? • Yes No Were there any related-party loans? • Yes No Were there any related-party contracted services?
-Yes No All Other Costs Please note that the information gathered by this item is self-reported, will not be audited, is for informational purposes only and will not be used in the rate determination provide the second ess.
-Som e costs inclu ded in this it em may not be allowable in the current reporting period but will be reported as allowable in future years.
-Enter Total Unallowable Expenses for the contracts listed in Step 3a for this specific cost report

-🔚 Save 🔡 Save and Return  😮 Cancel
+Yes - Non-Related Party Yes - Related Party Yes - Both Non-Related Party Non-Related Party No Do you have any asset or operations-related self-insurance expenses to report on this cost report?
+Yes No Were any supplies or non-depreciable equipment purchased or leased from a related party?
+Yes No Were there any related-party loans?
+Yes No Were there any related-party contracted services?
+Yes No All Other Costs Please note that the information gathered by this item is self-reported, will not be audited, is for informational purposes only and will not be used in the rate determination prof ss.
+Some costs included in this item may not be allowable in the current reporting period but will be reported as allowable in future years.
+Enter Total Unallowable Expenses for the contracts listed in Step 3a for this specific cost report Save Save and Return Cancel